How to Improve Project Prioritization

 • What are our priorities now and over the next two to five years?

-Part of these discussions should focus on what drives projects in your organization.
+Focus discussions on what drives projects in your organization.
 Projects are often used to:

 • Gain competitive advantage